 A lock-free data structure

 I will not present here in detail a lock-free data structure.
-I will use a lock-free stack that is implemented as a singly linked list.
+I will use a lock-free stack implemented as a singly linked list.
 The stack supports only two operations.

 - Pops the top object and returns a pointer to it.